Batman: Knightfall: Knightquest: The Crusade

+Knightquest: The Search

 "Knightquest: The Search" follows Bruce Wayne and Alfred Pennyworth's search for Jack Drake and Shondra Kinsolving, the father of the current Robin and the physical therapist with whom Bruce Wayne had fallen in love during his rehabilitation sessions, respectively.
 Their investigation leads them to the Caribbean and then Great Britain.
-Kinsolving's brother-by-adoption Benedict Asp kidnapped her to use her special powers to kill people at a distance.
+Kinsolving's brother-by-adoption Benedict Asp kidnapped her to use her powers to kill people at a distance.
 Asp demonstrates this new form of mass murder on a small English village.
 When Bruce Wayne finds Kinsolving, he finds himself caught in the middle of a telekinetic tug-of-war between Asp and Kinsolving.
 The battle climaxes with her refocusing her energy to defeat Asp; as a side effect of the energy, Bruce's broken spine becomes healed.
-However, the drugs forced onto her by Asp, combined with the effects of the fight with Asp, reduce her mind to that of a child as Shondra's traumatised mind regresses to the past to escape her unhappy present, and Wayne reluctantly puts her into a mental institution.
+However, the drugs forced onto her by Asp, combined with the effects of the fight with Asp, reduce her mind to that of a child as Kinsolving's traumatised mind regresses to the past to escape her unhappy present, and Wayne reluctantly puts her into a mental institution.

 Bruce eventually leaves England to return home to a civilian life in Gotham, but Alfred remains in England, not wanting to see Bruce Wayne damage his body further.
 He does not return to Gotham until a while later, when Dick Grayson persuades him to do so in later issues.